Trust-State Standard v1.0 — Annex A

 Publication Date: February 2026

-This annex defines mandatory canonical serialization requirements for all Trust-State evaluation inputs, rule definitions, and conformity artifacts.
+This normative annex defines mandatory canonical serialization requirements for all Trust-State evaluation inputs, rule definitions, and conformity artifacts.
+This annex SHALL be interpreted as an integral component of the Trust-State Standard v1.0.

 Canonical serialization ensures deterministic byte representation of structured data prior to hashing, replay validation, or artifact issuance.

-All systems claiming alignment with the Trust-State Standard SHALL implement canonical serialization exactly as defined in this annex.
+All systems claiming conformance with the Trust-State Standard SHALL implement canonical serialization exactly as defined in this annex.

 JSON object members SHALL be ordered lexicographically by key using Unicode code point ordering.